Solus-users/solus-guides/en/solus-install.md

 1. Choose your language and English keyboard (Important!)
 2. In section "Disks" choose "assign mount points"
 3. In section "Disk configuration" choose "mount point" for root (/) and (/home)
+4. In next screen (section "System settings") name your host and choose disk for bootloader.

 # Known issues

+1. If you choose non-English keyboard layout your password is been in your language.
+If you living in countries with Cyrillic alphabetical you needed select screen keyboard in LightDM, press button "Win" and layout in switched in English